 MACRS Declining Balance (DB) 150% with HY convention with 2017 bonus deprecation @50%

 Microsoft Excel (CSV) - SL Monthly Depreciation + IRS PATH 2017 @50%

 When you’re ready to calculate depreciation, you should complete the following steps:

-Ensure your asset date is input correctly, note that a valid purchase date, cost and asset life are required for the calculations to work correctly.
+Ensure your asset date is input correctly.
+Please note that a valid purchase date, cost and asset life are required for the calculations to work correctly.
 Specifically, the purchase date must not be a future date, the cost should be a positive number and the asset life should be a rounded positive number.
-The most common are examples are 3,5,7,9,10 & 15 years
+The most common are examples are 3,5,7,9,10 & 15 years.

 Decide which report calculation you want to run and click the appropriate report.

 Your report will run and create an Excel .csv file which you can save locally.

 When you open your report, you will see a new set of calculated depreciation columns for each asset.
 These are calculated based on the current date and will show the following calculations: